ipraba/EPSignature/README.md

 8. Draws smoothly

-## Author

-Prabaharan, mailprabaharan.e@gmail.com

 ## License

 EPSignature is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE(https://github.com/ipraba/EPSignature/blob/master/LICENSE) file for more info.